Gut Health After Antibiotics: Recovery Timeline & What Actually Helps (2026)

 • New food sensitivities

-These symptoms do not automatically mean damage—but they do signal imbalance.
+These symptoms don’t always mean damage—but they do signal imbalance.

 Gut Recovery Timeline After Antibiotics (Realistic Expectations)